Partial Hospitalization Program

 - Coordination of care with outside MD and other professionals

 - Weekly Aftercare

 The Partial Hospitalization Program meets 5 days a week for 6 hours a day from 10 am to 4:30 pm.
-The full day is divided into 3 hours for addiction/recovery discussions and 3 hours for CBT, mindfulness, and group.
-At the end of the day, clients return to their homes or sober living with a mind full of recovery information and tools to cope.
+The full day is divided into 3 hours for addiction education/recovery discussions and 3 hours for CBT, or DBT group.
+At the end of the day, clients return to their homes or sober living with a mind full of recovery information, and tools to cope.